SteveEdson/netlify-plugin-nuxt-cache/README.md

 tl;dr: Repeat builds with lots of images will be _much_ faster.
 With few or no images, the difference will be there, but it won’t be as pronounced.

+\*note: the above differences are cited from [the source repo `netlify-plugin-gatsby-cache`](https://github.com/jlengstorf/netlify-plugin-gatsby-cache#how-much-of-a-difference-does-this-plugin-make-in-build-times)

 ## Want to learn how to create your own Netlify Build Plugins?

 Check out [Sarah Drasner’s excellent tutorial](https://www.netlify.com/blog/2019/10/16/creating-and-using-your-first-netlify-build-plugin/?utm_source=github&utm_medium=netlify-plugin-gatsby-cache-jl&utm_campaign=devex)!

+## Credits

+Thank you to @jlengstorf whose work this repo is forked from; [jlengstorf/netlify-plugin-gatsby-cache](https://github.com/jlengstorf/netlify-plugin-gatsby-cache).

+## License

+MIT